-- · Improved recreational access within the project. - Improved of coastal storm risk resiliency for the Town of Surf City and its citizens. - Reduced business disruption from natural disasters. - Improving suitable and critical habitat for threatened or endangered species, terrestrial and marine resources, migratory birds, and cultural resources. - Building community and social cohesion.
+- Improving recreational access within the project. - Improving of coastal storm risk resiliency for the Town of Surf City and its citizens. - Reducing risks from coastal storms and business disruption from natural disasters. - Improving suitable and critical habitat for threatened or endangered species, terrestrial and marine resources, migratory birds, and cultural resources. - Building community and social cohesion.

-3.5 Focused Alternatives Array
+3.6 Focused Alternatives Array

-Alternatives for this report were based primarily on the need to reduce the length of the authorized project, the application of technical criteria presented in Section 3.2, communications with the NFS and government resource agencies, requirements under state and Federal laws, and the approved VTAM dated 13 January 2023 (see Appendix M).
+Alternatives for this report were based primarily on the need to reduce the length of the authorized project, the application of technical criteria presented in Section 3.3, communications with the NFS and government resource agencies, requirements under state and Federal laws, and the approved VTAM dated 13 January 2023 (see Appendix M).